NetSim Academic: a network lab on your desktop

 • Routing: RIP, OSPF

-• Transmission Control Protocol (TCP): Old Tahoe, Tahoe, Reno, New Reno, BIC, CUBIC, SACK, Window Scaling
+• TCP: Old Tahoe, Tahoe, Reno, New Reno, BIC, CUBIC, SACK, Window Scaling

 • User Datagram Protocol (UDP)